AsifArefinBonny/asifarefinbonny.github.io/blog/_posts/2025-06-26-quick-dial-launch.md

 I created **𝗤𝘂𝗶𝗰𝗸 𝗗𝗶𝗮𝗹** ([🔗 Visit App](https://asifarefinbonny.github.io/QuickDial/)) — a QR Code Generator for quick contact dialing, which might just make us a bit smarter if we use it right!

+As a QA Engineer passionate about automation and real-world problem solving, I recently dove into GitHub Actions and Playwright automation.
+But instead of experimenting on someone else’s project, I decided to build my own mini-app from scratch and test it end-to-end!

 ---

 ### 🔍 The Problem

 In shopping malls and office areas in Bangladesh, cars often get blocked due to the chaotic parking system.
-The common workaround?
-Leave a handwritten phone number on the windshield so the blocked car can call you.

-But… the handwriting is often bad, digits unclear, and calling becomes frustrating — especially in hot, smelly parking lots.
+The common practice is leaving a phone number handwritten on a windshield so the car behind can call the owner/driver.
+But... the handwriting is often bad, digits unclear, and calling becomes frustrating in hot, smelly parking lots.

 ---